I received your letters of the 5th and the 9th concerning the translations of the English radicals, which I will study.

 This Silva appears to be "une bella sgualdrina."
 Perhaps he will at least finish the book that is already at the printer?
 One could hardly hope for more.
 I do not see how I can intervene at this moment, but I will willingly do so if you tell me that it would be useful for me to write him.
 Nevertheless, as he has never been economical with his lying promises, I do not see what new conclusions one could draw.
 On the contrary, the concrete responses that you might oblige him to make to you in a direct dialogue could greatly clarify things.

 Someone told me that De Donato killed himself last year.
-If this is true, one can remark that the publishers who fuck with us die soon, at least in Italy.
+If this is true, one can remark that the publishers who laugh at us die soon, at least in Italy.

 The ex-Vaneigem's Terrorism or Revolution is a miserable, short preface to Coeurderoy; perhaps augmented by several other stupidities, because is it not the equivalent of a pamphlet?
 But he lost his breath when he lost his mask.